manahiyo831/RadioFieldAR_tinySA-ULTRA/README.md

 ![1](https://user-images.githubusercontent.com/83148498/218467041-c7820c92-1248-4685-b66c-b35bec0bfba0.png)

-### A smartphone that supports ARCORE.
+### A android smartphone that supports ARCORE.

 You can check this web site.

 https://developers.google.com/ar/devices

-(FYI) I checked to work with the following devices.
+I confirmed to work this app the following devices.

 SONY SOV38